aliechoes/pytorch-multichannel-data-template/README.md

 * `test_split`: percentage of test vs train-validation split
 * `tensorboard_path`: path to save tensorboard as well as other outputs
 * `file_extension`: file extension which exists in the data, for example `.png`
-* `previous_model_address`: the path, for transfer learning.
+* `checkpoint`: the path, for transfer learning.
 In case it is not passed it will not be considered.
 * `model_name`: the used architecture.
 The name should be exactly the same from the file [models.py](machine_learning/models.py):